Paul-Cheeseman-Java/eatapp/README.md

 **EatApp API**
-The API provided by EatApp supports the following calls:
+The API provided by EatApp can be accessed by appending the following to the main URL demo-eatapp.herokuapp.com

-_/eatapp/users_ - A _GET_ request which returns a list of all of the applications user ids.
+_/users_ - Returns a list of all of the applications user details.
-    It provides HATEOAS links for:
+    It also provides HATEOAS links for:
         - user details.
         - users establishment list.

-_/eatapp/user/{user-id}_ - A _GET_ request which returns specific users details.
+_/user/{username}_ - Returns specific users details.
-    It provides HATEOAS links for:
+    It also provides HATEOAS links for:
         - returning all users
         - returning specific users establishment list.

-_/eatapp/establishments/{user-id}_ - A _GET_ request which returns a users establishment list.
+_/establishments/{username}_ - Returns a users establishments list.
-    It provides HATEOAS links for:
+    It also provides HATEOAS links for:
         - listing specific user details.
         - returning specific establishment details.